Is reuniting with your family abroad your number one priority if you relocated without them?

 - The spouse must be over the age of 18 (at the time of the OFII file submission)⁶

 - You must be married under the official marriage local process

-- The same-sex spouses can apply since the 17 May 2013 French law, even if their marriage was contracted abroad before that date as long as it was recognized as an official marriage in this country.
+- Same-sex spouses can apply since the 17 May 2013 French law, even if their marriage was contracted abroad before that date as long as it was recognized as an official marriage in this country.